 - Apple cider vinegar

-This recipe uses a 14-ounce package of extra firm tofu.
-However, different brands have different package sizes, typically between 14 to 16 ounces.
-Go ahead and use the whole package.
+Extra firm tofu comes in packages between 14 to 16 ounces (400 to 450 grams).
+Regardless of the package size you have, go ahead and use the whole package.
 There's no need to section off 2 ounces because the recipe calls for 14 ounces.

 - Start by draining and pressing as much water out of the tofu as you can.
 One way to do this is to wrap the tofu in a clean tea towel, place a heavy skillet on top, and let it sit for about 10 minutes.
 Revisit the Pro Tip for another method that does take some preplanning but works beautifully.

-- While you're waiting on the tofu, fire up the stove (or grill) over medium-low heat.
+- While you're waiting on the tofu, fire up the gas cooktop (or grill) over medium-low heat.
 Place the green bell pepper directly on top of the grate.
 Carefully allow the green pepper to char slightly on all sides.
+If you don't have a gas cooktop or grill, you can broil the green pepper for 1 to 2 minutes, then turn and slightly char the other side.

 - Add charred bell pepper, chopped onion, garlic, and date to a food processor (or blender) and process into a sauce.
 If the mixture is stiff, add 1 to 2 tablespoons of water to thin it out.
 It should be the consistency of a blended salsa.